-In Sect.~\ref{subsubsec:uq_cqr_general}, we review the general principles of CQR for mass mapping, and we propose in Sect.~\ref{subsubsec:uq_cqr_minsize} a method to minimize the size of the error bars without the need for model selection on a validation set.
+In Sect.~\ref{subsubsec:uq_cqr_general} we review the general principles of CQR for mass mapping.
+Then, we propose in Sect.~\ref{subsubsec:uq_cqr_minsize} a method for minimizing the size of the error bars without the need for a model selection on a validation set.